thindil/steamsky/bin/doc/MODDING.md

 * Attribute `name` is name of career visible to player.
 * Each career can have bonuses to experience to certain skills.
 Each that skill is between `skill` tag.
-    - Attribute `name` is name of skill which will be have bonuses to experience.
+    * Attribute `name` is name of skill which will be had bonuses to experience.
-    - Optional attribute `action`: What to do with this skill.
+    * Optional attribute `action`: What to do with this skill.
 Possible values
       are: "add" (add skill, default option) or "remove" (remove this skill from bonus list).